Juventus star Ronaldo cleared for return after testing negative for Covid-19 | Goal.com

 The 35-year-old originally tested positive for coronavirus on October 13 while on international duty with Portugal, forcing him to miss his country's 3-0 win over Sweden the following day.

-Upon his return to Juventus, the former Man Utd and Real Madrid star was forced to miss four consecutive games as he failed to produce a negative test.
+Upon his return to Juventus, the former Manchester United and Real Madrid star was forced to miss four consecutive games as he failed to produce a negative test.

 Ronaldo was unable to participate as Juve drew Crotone and Verona in Serie A play, while he also missed out on a Champions League win over Dynamo Kiev and a 2-0 defeat to Barcelona earlier this week.